The following people were associated with the Evans Funeral Home and we would like to recognize them with this page of dedication.

 December 30, 1963 - May 29, 2016

-Junior was also an ordained minister and pastor and served faithfully in each of those capacities.
+Junior was also an ordained minister and pastor, and he served faithfully in each of those capacities.
 His ministry mindset carried over into his career, and he displayed his love for Christ in every activity he put his hand to do.

 He is missed by our staff and family, but we know he is enjoying the joys of the Lord and sitting on a bank waiting for a glorious trout to bite.